mayolabvision/HelperFunctions/README.md

 *The data in exp_clean is structured in the same way as exp, but now there are no empty fields/trials or trials missing important information (like stimulus onset time).
 Trials are also thrown out if the mean firing rate of the neurons in that trial exceeds 3 standard deviations from the mean and units that drop off over the course of the trial are removed.
 The units are also now numerically/alphabetically ordered in both exp_clean.dataMaestroPlx(:).units and exp_clean.info.channels.*

-#### 2. If microsaccades aren't relevant towards your project, remove trials where they occur around stimulus onset
+#### 2. If microsaccades aren't relevant towards your project, remove trials where they occur around stimulus onset... and realign eye velocities to start at ~0 deg/s.
 ```buildoutcfg
 # Run the detect_msTrials.m function from the \preprocessing folder on the exp_clean structure
 # This runs for a single trial and outputs whether a saccade was detected, but you can use cellfun or a for loop to go through all of the trials